Kyrgyz Funeral Traditions

 According to custom, women are not allowed at the burial, so only men go to the graveyard to carry the body and place it in the grave.
 The women remain at the house, serving the guests.
 After the body is laid to rest, the yurt is taken down the next day, and everyone returns home by the next day.

 Officially, the funeral rites are considered completed for this day with the next Friday, then the week seven days, the fortieth day, and one-year memorials being held with the sacrifices of horse or sheep at least.
-However, the close relatives of the deceased continue to remember them and regularly turn to the Creator in prayer.
+In the southern regions of Kyrgyzstan, a bull can be sacrificed instead of a horse.
+However, the close relatives of the deceased continue to remember them also outside the events and regularly turn to the Creator in prayer.

 Zhetilik (seven days), Kyrky (fortieth days), and one-year memorials

-Ash is a ceremony that Kyrgyz families hold to remember and pray for a loved one who has passed away.
+As mentioned, there are certain days after the death when the relatives, friends and villagers gather pray for the loved one who has passed away.
 It typically takes place on important anniversaries of the death, such as the 7th day, 40th day, 100th day, and 1st year after the person’s passing.
 This ritual is an essential part of Kyrgyz mourning and remembrance practices, combining elements of both spirituality and community bonding.

-During the ash maybe also practiced the visiting of the tombs to seek blessings and pay respects.
+The events also often include visiting the tomb to seek blessings and pay respects.
 The feast is centered around prayers, for the soul of the deceased.
 Mullahs (Islamic clerics) or elders often lead the prayers.
 These prayers are meant to bless the soul of the deceased and ask for peace in the afterlife.

 In modern times, another formal memorial gathering is often held in cafes, especially in larger cities.
 If the deceased had friends or relatives in different locations who could not attend the burial, multiple gatherings might be organized.